-Researchers in the DeGroote School of Business attracted seven awards:
+Researchers in the DeGroote School of Business attracted 12 awards:

 This project will explore how big data strategies emerge within firms and which of those strategies is most likely to result in performance improvements.

-Collaborators: Jeremey Veillard (World Bank) and Sarah Wheeler (Ontario Health), both affiliated with the Institute of Health Policy, Management & Evaluation, University of Toronto
+Collaborators: Jeremy Veillard (World Bank) and Sarah Wheeler (Ontario Health), both affiliated with the Institute of Health Policy, Management & Evaluation, University of Toronto.

 Project title: The impact of system-level performance management on local improvement in healthcare: A behavioural lens.